 Join us at Mountain View Retirement Village for Tech Class on Fridays at 10am, starting 7 February 2020.
 None of us have time to learn a stack of useless skills that we will never use.
 That’s why we teach just-in-time - not just-in-case.
 We can take you from computer basics to advanced skills, and we‘ll … Continue reading RSVP – Tech Class 2020

-Mine was the generation raised with the gender defining notion that boy babies wore blue booties, and girl babies wore pink booties.
+Mine was one of the generations raised with the gender defining notion that boy babies wore blue booties, and girl babies wore pink booties.
 Fast forward to 2019 - those boy babies are now in their 60’s, 70’s and 80’s and blue has been ditched in favour of pink.
-For seniors who attended the recent Project Pink … Continue reading Boy Babies Wear Blue Booties… Don’t They?
+For seniors who attended the recent … Continue reading Boy Babies Wear Blue Booties… Don’t They?

 Wrap your laughing gear around this, and let’s dissect this whole ‘ageing and happiness’ business.
 “You don’t stop laughing when you grow old; you grow old when you stop laughing”George Bernard Shaw Wrap your laughing gear around this... image from Pixabay Who Wants To Grow Old Before Their Time!?
 Retiring from a long, stressful career … Continue reading Wrap Your Laughing Gear Around This!

 The advantages of having Christmas in July are many and varied.
 Some would argue that it isn’t right - from a Spiritual perspective - and I respect that.
 But here in Australia we do a lot of things differently.
 Perhaps it comes from being ‘Down Under’ - or upside down, as our Northern Hemisphere friends … Continue reading A Hot Christmas Lunch